MarsCapone/fractal-viewer/README.md

 * Scrollbar for Settings panel allows user to make Settings pane even smaller without loss of functionality.
 * Various colouring schemes permitted.
+* Ability to generate different fractal types.
+All settings regarding this feature are found in `SetAlgorithms.java` which also includes full documentation.
+* Ability to use the mouse middle button to scroll zoom.
+This works best with a mechanical mouse.

 ##Broken extensions